matahina/stk-code/README.md

 ## Building from source

 This repository is a clone from <https://github.com/Nomagno/stk-code>.
 However, some bugfixes since latest "release" are provided here.
-Follow *his* instructions but use this repo for the code.
+Follow *his* instructions but use this repo for bleeding-edge development code.
+There are also new repo for specific assets needed with this mode <https://github.com/Nomagno/stk-assets>.

 Or you can use <https://github.com/matahina/ultimate-stk-launcher> under much development recently.

+Previous TME release was July and latest commit from this branch working with previous release was `87b216b21f727a49467d1803597b965fda7db503`

 ## A shorter and clearer and more ergonomic version of the description provided by Nomagno.